eileenthg/hobby_portfolio/README.md

 A rudimentary game of pong I coded using the pygames library.

 ## socket
 Some python scripts to ping computers using sockets.
 First attempt at socket programming.
+Made as a prototype to implement cross-computer multiplayer capabilities for ping pong backup.